HBIbidunni/alx-frontend/README.md

 ```

-Here are some examples of  selectors (brief) used in CSS include:
+Here are some examples of  selectors (brief) used in CSS and they include:
 - Type: `p, h1`

 - Class: `.btn`